Infinite reduced words and the Tits boundary of a Coxeter group: Special cases

 Now let us discuss the Tits boundary $\bTX$ of the Davis complex $X$ of $W$.
 The Davis complex $X$ is a product $X = X_1 \times X_2$, and thus the Tits boundary is the spherical join $\bTX = \bTX_1 * \bTX_2$ (see \cite[Corollary II.9.11]{bridson-haefliger}).
 We shall write $\xi = \cos\theta \xi_1 + \sin\theta \xi_2$ with $\theta \in [0,\pi/2]$ for a point of $\bTX$, where $\xi_1 \in \bTX_1$ and $\xi_2 \in \bTX_2$.
 If $\xi = \xi_1+ 0$ (respectively $\xi = 0 + \xi_2$), then $C(\xi)$ lies in all the walls of $W_2$ (respectively all the walls of $W_1$), and $C(\xi) = \bTXi$ for an infinite reduced word $\ii$ of the form (1) (respectively (2)).
 A point of the form $\xi = \cos\theta \xi_1 + \sin\theta \xi_2$ with $\theta \in (0,\pi/2)$ has equivalence class given by

 and we then have $C(\xi) = \bTXi$ for an infinite reduced word $\ii$ of the form (3).

-If $W_2$ is finite (and $W_1$ is infinite), then only case (1) can occur, and similarly if $W_1$ is finite only case (2) can occur.
+If $W_2$ is finite (hence $W_1$ is infinite), then only case (1) can occur, and similarly if $W_1$ is finite only case (2) can occur.
 In particular, it follows from \cite[Theorem 12.3.5]{davis-book} that a Coxeter group is virtually abelian if and only if it is a direct product of finite and affine Coxeter groups.

-It is thus straightforward to extend the results for irreducible affine Coxeter groups to all affine and all virtually abelian Coxeter groups.
+It is thus straightforward to extend the results for irreducible affine Coxeter groups described in Section~\ref{s:affine} to all affine and all virtually abelian Coxeter groups.